Sake Guide

 Sake Terms You Should Know

-Polishing Ratio: Percentage of rice grain remaining after polishing.
+Polishing Ratio refers to the percentage of rice grain remaining after polishing.

-Koji Mold: A fungus used to convert rice starch into fermentable sugars.
+Koji Mold is a fungus used to convert rice starch into fermentable sugars.

 Conclusion: Start Your Sake Journey